americocunhajr/EPIDEMIC/paper/paper.md

 contagion and mortality and the progress of the epidemic.
 The types of graphs that can be generated in the trends module are: accumulated deaths, accumulated cases, death progress, case progress, weekly deaths, weekly cases, mortality, prevalence, weekly deaths, and incidence.
-The Figure [3] shows an example of a trend graph generated in EPIDEMIC.
-This graph shows the total number of deaths per 1M inhabitants evolution of the COVID-19 pandemic in several countries.
+Figure [3] shows an example of a trend graph generated in EPIDEMIC.
+This graph shows the evolution of the total number of deaths per 1M inhabitants in several countries.

-![Trend graph of total number of deaths per 1M inhabitants evolution of the COVID-19 pandemic in several countries generated in EPIDEMIC.]
+![Trend graph of total number of deaths per 1M inhabitants in several countries generated in EPIDEMIC.]

 ## Forecasts